senecadene/employee_handbook/about/values.markdown

 For example, Facebook famously championed the phrase "Move fast and break things" as a core engineering value.
 As a young social network, that absolutely makes sense.
 The consequences of throwing hacks against the wall to see what sticks are ultimately rather low.

 Working with government, on the other hand, requires a much higher emphaisis on stability.
-Trust â€” that we are always available, that we never lose data â€” is the foundation of our business.
+Trust — that we are always available, that we never lose data — is the foundation of our business.
 Such a cavalier attitude towards user's trust is not what we believe in, but more importantly not what makes sense in our context.

 ## Empathy